Medical Policy: 10.01.15

 Individuals with inborn errors of metabolism require "exempt" specialized metabolic infant formulas.
 The FDA has requirements for the minimum and maximum amount of nutrients in infant formulas; if these requirements are not met, the infant formula may be "exempt" from these nutrient requirements.
 "An exempt infant formula is any infant formula which is represented and labeled for use by an infant who has an inborn error of metabolism (IEM), or low birth weight, or who otherwise has an unusual medical or dietary problem."
 Exempt amino acid-based metabolic formulas require a prescription.
 Examples include:

-Food allergies are not considered an inborne error of metabolism.
+Food allergies are not considered an inborn error of metabolism.

 Food products are not considered medical food items, regardless of their intended use.
-Food products include food thickeners, baby food, gluten-free food products, high protein powders and mixes, low carbohydrate diets, grocery items, nutritional supplement puddings, weight-loss foods and formula, grocery items that are used in specialized diets or have been modified for a special nutritional need or other regular grocery products that can be mixed in blenders and used with an enteral system regardless of whether these regular food products are taken orally or parenterally.
+Food products include food thickeners, baby food, gluten-free food products, high protein powders and mixes, low carbohydrate diet foods, grocery items, nutritional supplement puddings, weight-loss foods and formula, grocery items that are used in specialized diets or have been modified for a special nutritional need, regular grocery products that can be mixed in blenders and used with an enteral system regardless of whether these regular food products are taken orally or parenterally.

-Medical foods are not considered a covered benefit for any other diagnosis than inborne errors of metabolism which are present at birth, and permanent in nature.
+Medical foods are not considered a covered benefit for any diagnosis outside of inborne errors of metabolism which are present at birth, and permanent in nature.

 Conditions associated with an inborn error of metabolism interfere with the metabolism of specific nutrients.
 Examples of an inherited metabolic disorder (inborn errors of metabolism) include, but are not limited to:

 There are currently no medical food requirements for mitochondrial disease that averts the development of serious physical or mental disabilities or promotes normal development or function.
 The use in this condition is not considered a covered benefit.